 African American women have a 4-5 fold greater risk of death from breast cancer compared to Caucasian women, even after controlling for stage at diagnosis, treatment, and other known prognostic factors.
 Our initial cross-sectional studies suggest that the composition of serum from African American vs. Caucasian women were different and reflected biochemical changes due to socioeconomic status.
 Thus, we are now tackling a complex multidimensional dataset including proteomic, genomic, biometric, geographic and socioeconomic measurements.
 These dimensions need to be harmonized and correct statistical approaches applied, in order to determine the exact combination of factors that drive this racial health disparity.
 Additionally, we are planning to increase the size of our dataset, which will make the problem computationally challenging.
-We invite a talented student to participate in this important and exciting project, and get involved in parallelization of R code and development of advanced statistical approaches.
+We are also extending our analyses to other health disparity problems and other datasets.
+We invite a talented student to participate in this important and exciting project, and get involved in optimization of our analyses pipelines, development of advanced statistical approaches and data analytics.